PureMunky/CallOnMe/README.md

 # CallOnMe

 A simple app for a teacher to add students and randomize their names to call on them for questions.
-Eventually this should become a suite of tools for teachers.

 ## core.js